Code-Institute-Submissions/Code-Institute-MS1/README.md

 # MS1

 I have decided to make a website for an imaginary climbing gym.
-I will be using Bootstrap to help me along the way.
+I will be using Bootstrap to help me along the way but I would like to do as much as I can without it.

 # Acknowledgment